 Mahleb is more readily available around Easter and can be purchased at Middle Eastern or Greek markets, or even online.
 Once ground, it looses its flavor and aroma rapidly.
 Store it in an air-tight container and refrigerate or freeze for longevity.
 You may also purchase the spice whole and grind it yourself before each use.

-If mahleb is unavailable it can technically be omitted from the recipe, but I don't recommend that!
-You'll miss the traditional sweet aroma that makes chorek unique.
+If mahleb is unavailable it can technically be omitted from the choreg recipe, but I don't recommend that!
+You'll miss the traditional sweet aroma that makes choreg unique.
 Make an effort to source this ingredient if you are interested in making Armenian sweet bread.

 In a medium mixing bowl beat together the remaining sugar, eggs, whiskey or brandy, and vanilla extract.
 Slowly beat in simmering milk, being careful to gently heat the egg mixture so the eggs don't curdle.
 Then whisk in melted butter and finally the yeast mixture.